-Make a good resume for your first job by looking at some resume examples.
+The easiest way to learn how to make a good resume for your first job is by looking at some resume samples written by candidates who’ve been in a similar situation.

-Below are two resume examples to give you some ideas and help you kickstart your writing process.
+Below are two student resume examples to give you some ideas of how to fill your resume even if you don’t have work experience:

 Resourceful and quick-thinking student at Carver High School with previous experience in an office environment.
 Skilled in working independently or in a team.
 Fluent in English and Tagalog.
 Looking to develop my skills and provide excellent customer service to Grand Central Library as an administrative assistant.